-We strive to reduce carbon emissions.
-The Commons Hobart is 'all electric', with no fossil fuels expected to be required in daily usage.
+Our community strives to reduce carbon emissions.
+The Commons is 'all electric', with no fossil fuels required in daily usage.
 With two community-share electric cars and ample bicycle parking in the basement, the focus is on active and zero-emission transport for residents.
-Being centrally located, the Commons has a high walkability score – 99 out of 100 - where daily errands do not require a car.
-Most locations can be easily reached by walking, riding or public transport.
+Being centrally located, The Commons has a high walkability score – 99 out of 100 - which means that there is no need to drive for daily errands.
+Most locations can be easily reached by walking, riding, scooting or public transport.

 The Commons Committee has adopted a Sustainable Transport Strategy with aims such as that the community embraces active, healthy and zero emissions transport options, and that The Commons contributes to making our city more liveable.
 A Sustainable Transport Working Group leads efforts to implement the strategy.